SimonCropp/Argon/docs/Serializer/NamingStrategyAttributes.md

 # JsonObjectAttribute NamingStrategy setting

-This sample uses `Argon.Serialization.NamingStrategy` types specified on attributes to control serialized property names.
+This sample uses `Argon.NamingStrategy` types specified on attributes to control serialized property names.

 <!-- snippet: NamingStrategyAttributesTypes -->
 <a id='snippet-namingstrategyattributestypes'></a>